-Raising thousands of dollars and volunteering hundreds of hours, AMR and its employees are dedicated to making a difference in the world around us.
+Raising thousands of dollars and volunteering hundreds of hours, AMR and its employees are dedicated to making a difference in the world around us through community service.

-Developed by Frank Farmer, President of American Metal Roofs, in conjunction with Flushing Community Church and the Food Bank of Eastern Michigan.
+Developed by Frank Farmer, President of American Metal Roofs, in conjunction with Flushing Community Church and the Food Bank of Eastern Michigan, Companies Feeding Families provides food to local Michigan residents throughout the year with mobile food distributions.

-Companies Feeding Families continues to help feed local families with sponsorship from American Metal Roofs and other local companies.
+Companies Feeding Families helps feed local families with sponsorship from American Metal Roofs and other local companies.
+Click here for more information.

 American Metal Roofs donated more than $10,000 in materials and labor, rehabilitating the Pierson Place Park located on Industrial Avenue in Flint, on the city’s northeast side.
 Employees from AMR spent the day working at the park, removing debris and repairing the grounds.
 They brought in new equipment for the neighborhood children to play on, including new swings, slides, jungle gym, and a sandbox.
 They also installed new picnic tables for local residents to enjoy.
 “Our company has been blessed, and we’ve made it our policy to make a difference in our community by giving back,” said Frank Farmer, president of American Metal Roofs.
 “The Pierson Place Park project is one way we can contribute to the future viability of the community.”